arvidlindbladd/arvidlindbladd/README.md

 Feel Free to Talk To Me about Transformers IDW or Bayverse, I am still reading IDW.

+  ps ; I do not do C+H Unless Your A Friend.
+I do not like strangers i have not talked to sitting with me.

 ------------------------------------------------------------------------------------------------------

 Do not act weird around me, I am still a Minor.